Elliot1235/android-runner/README1.md

 ```
 When input_suspend is 1, USB charging is disabled, and the current is found to be 0 using a USB monitor;
-When input_suspend is 0, USB charging is normal
+When input_suspend is 0, USB charging is normal.
 Note: This flag will be restored to 0 after Android restarts.

 ## Compatible Devices